shopware5/devdocs/source/developers-guide/rest-api/api-resource-categories/index.md

 ```

 ## DELETE
-To delete a cache, simply call the specified resource with the `DELETE` operation as the following example shows:
+To delete a category, simply call the specified resource with the `DELETE` operation as the following example shows:

 * **(DELETE) http://my-shop-url/api/categories/id**